Version Control of Speaker Recognition Systems

 \subsection{Single version offline updating strategy}

 Among all model updating strategies for server-side deployment, single version offline updating is the simplest one.
+This strategy is similar to the ``taking the service down for upgrading" approach for generic live services as introduced in~\cite{limoncelli2014practice}.
 Before we update the speaker recognition models in the cloud computing servers, the frontend server will first stop dispatching any new enrollment or runtime requests to the backend.
-Instead, the frontend will respond the user device with a special error message, indicating that the backend servers are currently being maintained and updated, and the user device should try again later.
+Instead, the frontend will respond to the user device with a special error message, indicating that the backend servers are currently being maintained and updated, and the user device should try again later.

 Once the models in the cloud servers have been updated, a background process will be triggered to rerun the enrollment process for all users --- the speech engine will process the enrollment audio for each user, generate a new user profile based on the new model, and replace the existing user profile in the database.
 Once this large-scale re-enrollment process has been completed, all user profiles in the database will have the same version as the models in the cloud computing servers, and the frontend could resume to accept new enrollment and runtime requests again.